EdBuild/edbuildr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+* updated all functions with 2019 data

+## Test environments
+* local OS X install, R 3.6.2
+* win-builder (devel and release)

+## R CMD check results

+0 errors | 0 warnings | 0 notes

+## Resubmission
+This is a resubmission.
+In this version I have:
 * fixed bug in function `<big_borders()>`
 * added variables median household income and median property value to `<sd_table_xlsx()>`